-I stood on top of a mountain today – and if you know me at all you know the impact of that statement – and I had the most perfect moment.
+I stood on top of a mountain today.
+If you know me at all you know the impact of that statement and I had the most perfect moment.
 The surrounding silence of my majestic mountain was stunning and I thought to myself, “Everyone should have the opportunity to stand on top of a mountain at least once in their life.”

-As I stood there on top of my mountain, I thought of all the places we’ve visited over the past two months and I continue to be in awe of how vast and diverse this country truly is.
-I think maybe every elected official – that holds office in Washington, D.C. – should be required to pack a bag, get in his/her car, drive across this awesome country of ours and witness for themselves the lives of others, before they’re sworn into office, maybe then something could get done.
+As I stood there on top of my mountain, I thought of all the places we’ve visited over the past two months.
+I continue to be in awe of how vast and diverse this country truly is.
+I think maybe every elected official, that holds office in Washington, D.C., should be required to pack a bag, get in his/her car, drive across this awesome country of ours.
+They need to witness for themselves the lives of others, before they’re sworn into office.
+Maybe then something could get done.
 But I digress.

 I believe 2014 is going to be a year in which great things happen, not just for me (us) but also for those near and dear to me who are embarking on new paths and embracing upcoming changes in their lives.
 I saw the clarity as I stood on top of a mountain today.